-This post was contributed by Kelley E. Kaufman, Esq., an Associate in McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Harrisburg, Pennsylvania.
+This post was contributed by Eric N. Athey, a Member in McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Lancaster, Pennsylvania.

 On June 30, 2014, the U.S. Supreme Court held in Burwell v.
 Hobby Lobby Stores, Inc. et al., that the Affordable Care Act's "contraceptive mandate", as applied to "closely held corporations", violates the Religious Freedom Restoration Act (RFRA).
 Much has been written about the decision authored by Justice Alito and its impact on the rights of corporations.
 However, most employers are still seeking clarity in terms of how the decision impacts their group health plans.

 May any company now choose not to provide free contraceptive coverage as part of their health plan?
 No. At this point, the contraceptive mandate remains in effect for all employer health plans, except those that are grandfathered or non-grandfathered plans offered by (a) religious employers (e.g. churches); (b) certain religious nonprofit organizations; or (c) in light of the Hobby Lobby decision, for-profit "closely held" corporations that object to the mandate on religious grounds.
 In his opinion, Justice Alito did not preclude the possibility that publicly traded corporations could also voice valid religious objections to the mandate; however, given the diverse interests among shareholders in public companies, he observed that such religious objections are unlikely.